MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-image-analysis.md

 2. Choose the item, and then choose the **Analyze Picture** action.
 3. The **Image Analyzer Attributes** page displays the detected attributes, the confidence level, and other details about the attribute.
 Use the **Action to perform** options to specify what to do with the attribute.

-**Tip**: You can add the name of the attribute to the item description by choosing **Append tag to item description**.
-This can be useful for adding detail to the item description.
+**Tip**: You can add the name of the attribute to the item description by choosing **Add to item description**.
+For example, this can be useful for quickly adding detail.

 ## To analyze a picture of a contact person
 The following steps describe how to analyze an image that was uploaded before you enabled the Image Analyzer extension.